EslamElsagheer/Ecommerce_Database_Dashboard/README.md

 # Applied Steps
 - Creating Database Using SQL Server
 - Building ERD Diagram in SQL Server
+- Data Integration From CSV File to SQL Server Using SSIS
 - Importing Data From SQL Server to Power BI
 - Data Cleaning Using Power Query in Power BI
 - Data Modeling Using Power Query in Power BI